fluxcd/helm-controller/docs/spec/v2beta2/helmreleases.md

   Defaults to `false`.
 - `.preserveValues` (Optional): Instructs Helm to re-use the values from the last release while merging in overrides from [values](#values).
 Setting this flag makes the HelmRelease non-declarative.
+Defaults to `false`.

 #### Upgrade remediation